 These companies (Verizon, AT&T) charge ridiculously high fees for international roaming, and you can easily return home to a phone bill that costs more than your whole vacation did!

-But if you’re traveling overseas for a short period of time (a week), and don’t plan on using your phone much, it might be the best option.
+But if you’re traveling overseas for a short period of time, and don’t plan on using your phone much, it might be the best option.
 Just make sure to keep the phone in “airplane mode” when not in use, otherwise, you can rack up big fees without knowing it.

 It’s wise to call your provider to make sure the phone will even work at your planned destination, and confirm how much their international plans cost if not included in your regular service.